2017 Grand Cercle tasting at La Dauphine. Self service!

 I spent 2.5 weeks in Bordeaux in April, before primeur week, during primeur week and after primeur week, tasting app.
 400 samples of 2017 and app.
 100 wines from other vintages.

 So what’s the deal with 2017 vintage?
 It's winemaker’s vintage.
 Those who vinified carefully and didn’t fall in the trap of harvesting too late or too early, pushing extraction too much and using too much new oak, made some stunning wines.
 Imho, 2017 is similar in quality to 2014 vintage but without the roughness of tannin of this vintage.
-The fruit is riper in 2017 and tannin too compared to 2014, the silkiness and velvety texture remind me of 2012 and 2016, freshness and acidity are like in 2014.
+The fruit is riper in 2017 and tannin too compared to 2014, the silkiness and velvety texture remind me of 2012 and 2016, and freshness and acidity are like in 2014.
 There is a lot of charm, elegance and finesse in many wines.
-Generally, 2017 hasn't the same level of density, concentration and complexity as 2015 and 2016, but wait a minute…..some properties managed to touch the level of 2015 vintage!
+Generally, 2017 hasn't the same level of density, concentration and complexity as 2015 and 2016, but wait a minute…..some properties managed to touch the level of the 2015 vintage!

 It’s very interesting to see many different styles of winemaking in 2017.
 You can recognize the direction a given chateau goes towards.
-It’s also great to see some chateaux leave the modern way (big extraction and excess of new oak) of making wines and go back to the more expressing character of the soil and traditional style of wine from given district/commune.
+It’s also great to see some chateaux leave the modern way (big extraction and excess of new oak) of making wines and go back to the more expressing character of the soil and traditional style of wine from a given district/commune.

 My feeling is that Pauillac and Saint Estephe together with Pomerol have been the most consistent wine-producing areas in Bordeaux and made the best wines in 2017 among red wines.
 Saint-Emilion, Margaux, Pessac-Leognan and Saint-Julien are close but significantly more irregular.
 Dry whites and dry sweet are significantly better than their counterparts in 2016 and 2015 and are imho on the level of 2013 vintage, which was very successful for whites in Bordeaux.